ralovely/ralovely/source/blog/2011-08-18-the-new-ralovely.markdown

 For the graphic oriented among you:
 * Font is Futura P, thanks to the awesome [Typekit](http://typekit.com) service.
-* Photos are from my collection.
-The ones on the About ad Blog pages are from our first trip to Japan, and the one on Tackkkle page is... well, muddy.
+* Photos are from my collection, taken on our first trip to Japan.

 And for the techies:
 * It's hosted on AWS S3 as a static website.